Assessment & Standardized Testing

 At the Laboratory Schools, student progress is assessed using a wide variety of measures.

 In the classroom, teachers evaluate assignments, projects, quizzes and tests, and overall class participation and engagement.
 Students also take standardized tests in grades 3, 4, 6, 8, and the PSAT in high school.
 Lab views standardized testing as only part of a student’s profile; it gives teachers a snapshot of each child’s strengths and challenges.
 Standardized tests are designed to give a common measure of students’ performance and add to an overall profile of student achievement.
 Since standardized tests are given to large groups of students across the country, a common standard of measure is derived.

 Lower and Middle School

-Twice during a child’s Lower School years (in grades 3 and 4) and twice during a child’s Middle School years (in grades 6 and 8) Lab administers a standardized test, the ERB/eCTP test.
+Twice per year during a child’s Lower School years and twice per year during a child’s Middle School years, a standardized test, the Northwest Evaluation Association (NWEA) Measure of Academic Progress (MAP) Growth standardized test.